 If there was time to avoid Philadelphia, it’d be the winter.
 Winters in Philadelphia can be quite cold and snowy but are still nothing compared to what the Midwest or New England can experience.

-The thing that makes winters in Philly unideal is that there’s just nothing to do.
+The thing that makes winters unideal is that there’s just nothing to do in Philadelphia in winter.
 The holidays can be quite festive and the city can even feel alive during sports matches but, if you don’t care for either of these, you might end up being pretty bored.

 Spring and autumn are both lovely times to visit Philadelphia.
 The weather is pleasant and the prices are reasonable.
 In the spring, the flowers are blooming and, in particular, the cherry trees put on quite a show.
 Autumn means changing foliage and, more importantly, Eagles kickoff.